 Two themes which appear in Dixon and Nessel's guidelines deserve further comment.
 The first is the emphasis on getting the students to communicate through writing.
 They recommend that even the earliest writing assignments be tied to narratives about personally meaningful topics.
 Contrast this type of assignment with another type in which the student writes out a list of unrelated sentences, either as practice to reinforce a particular grammar topic or as an exercise in the application of certain translation rules.
-If you are required to use textbooks which present writing as drills rather than as communication, you will certainly want to devise supplementary writing activities which allow your students to communicate on topics which have meaning for them.
+If you are required to use textbooks which present writing as drills rather than as communicate on topics which have meaning for them.

 The second theme is not as explicit as the first, but it is just as important.
 Composing is viewed as an iterative process.
-Writers gather their thoughts, search out additional intormation, rehearse vocabulary and phraseology, put something into rough written form, review what they have written, evaluate it for adequacy of content and coherence of organization, ask for critical feedback from another reader, add or delete content, reorganize to make the narrative or argument easier to follow, review and revise again (in fact, probably several times), and finally, edit to check for accuracy in grammar, vocabulary, spelling, and punctuation.
+Writers gather their thoughts, search out additional information, rehearse vocabulary and phraseology, put something into rough written form, review what they have written, evaluate it for adequacy of content and coherence of organization, ask for critical feedback from another reader, add or delete content, reorganize to make the narrative or argument easier to follow, review and revise again (in fact, probably several times), and finally, edit to check for accuracy in grammar, vocabulary, spelling, and punctuation.